elasticpath/elasticpath-dev/docs/authentication/index.md

 Typically, you would use the implicit authentication method for client-side browser based applications (i.e. frontend), and client credentials for all administrative tasks (`CRUD`) you need to perform at the backend.

+## Account Authentication
+You can also generate [account tokens](/docs/api/accounts/post-v-2-account-members-tokens) to authenticate account members (shoppers) with one of many available authentication methods.
+You must use account management authentication token with the implicit token to access orders or account APIs.
+Using the tokens, you can create and filter orders and addresses.

 ## Customer Authentication

 You can also generate [customer tokens](/docs/customer-management/customer-management-api/customer-tokens#post-generate-a-token) to authenticate the customers with single sign-on, or email address and password.
 You must use customer token with the implicit token to access orders or customer APIs.
 Using the tokens, you can create and filter orders and addresses.